resource/Front-End-Standards/Stylesheets/Sass.md

 }

 // Compiled CSS below:
-// Sass will track and automatically combine selectors for us:
+// SASS will track and automatically combine selectors for us.
 .btn-a,
 .btn-b {
 	background: #777;